laurirasanen/groundfix/README.md

 # rampbugfix

-A work in progress Sourcemod plugin that will hopefully fix inconsistent ramps in tf2.
+A Sourcemod plugin intended to fix inconsistent ramps in tf2.